Battle of New Orleans Anniversary Field Trips

 To bring your group on Saturday:

-To bring your group to the annual wreath-laying ceremony on Tuesday, January 8, at 10:00 a.m.:
+To bring your group to the annual wreath-laying ceremony on Wednesday, January 8 (time TBA).:

 IMPORTANT INFORMATION FOR ALL GROUPS ATTENDING EVENTS ON FRIDAY AND SATURDAY: